ghrjeon/cryptojobs-pipeline/README.md

 The pipeline consists of:

-1. **Fetch Scripts**: Selenium-based web scrapers that collect job listings from different sources.
+📌 **Fetch Scripts**: Selenium-based web scrapers that collect job listings from different sources. <br>
-2. **Clean Scripts**: Data processing scripts that clean and standardize the collected data.
+📌 **Clean Scripts**: Data processing scripts that clean and standardize the collected data. <br>
-4. **Infer Script**: Utilizes embeddings, scikit-learn, and LLM for job data processing and text inference.
+📌 **Infer Script**: Utilizes embeddings, scikit-learn, and LLM for job data processing and text inference. <br>
-3. **Ingest Script**: Main orchestration script that runs all fetch, clean, and infer scripts in sequence.
+📌 **Ingest Script**: Main orchestration script that runs all fetch, clean, and infer scripts in sequence. <br>

 GitHub Actions Workflow: pipeline runs every day at 6:00 PM EST

 # Directory Structure